Supporting Seasonal Allergies: A Clinical Protocol from Dopps Chiropractic

 Allergies can be a nuisance for anyone who experiences them.
 Sneezing, itchy skin, and runny noses can put a damper on anyone's day.
 However, allergies can be particularly challenging for those with allergic rhinitis, seasonal allergies, or hay fever.
 Fortunately, there are ways to support your immune system and reduce your symptoms.

-At Dopps Chiropractic Clinic, Dr. Rory Dopps recommends a clinical protocol that includes lifestyle techniques, diet, and specific nutrients to support a normal immune function and a healthy inflammatory process.
+At Dopps Chiropractic Clinic, Dr. Rory Dopps recommends a clinical Seasonal Allergies Clinical Protocol that includes lifestyle techniques, diet, and specific nutrients to support a normal immune function and a healthy inflammatory process.
 Here's what you need to know.

 First, it's important to understand the diagnostic biomarkers and clinical indicators of allergies.
 These can include a positive IgE skin prick test, positive IgE intradermal test, positive IgE blood test, and a peripheral blood absolute eosinophil count.
 Mild eosinophil counts range from 500 to 1500 cells/uL, moderate counts range from 1,500 to 5,000 cells/uL, and severe counts are greater than 5,000 cells/uL.